CORE PRIVILEGED ACCESS SECURITY

 End-users can connect securely in a variety of ways, one being directly through the CyberArk web portal for general access.
 Users who prefer a more native workflow can request a secure connection to CyberArk directly from their workstations using any standard RDP client application for Windows, as well as native command line connectivity to *NIX and other SSH based systems.
 Additionally, CyberArk provides secure access to a range of as-a-service applications and cloud platforms via the native application login screen, delivering a native and transparent user experience to administrators.

-Automatically record and store privileged sessions within a centralized encrypted repository, prioritize the audit of recorded and active sessions with video playback that streamlines the review of the most suspicious activity
+Automatically record and store privileged sessions within a centralized encrypted repository.
+Prioritize auditing recorded and active sessions with video playback that streamlines reviewing the most suspicious activity.

 In breach scenarios, finding the exact cause and ensuring it can be contained is harder than finding a needle in a haystack.
 With CyberArk, all privileged sessions are automatically recorded in video and/or text format and stored and encrypted within a tamper-resistant Digital Vault.
 Log files can be easily accessed by security and audit teams alike to support both compliance and digital forensics.
 Ad hoc connections can also be brokered to target systems that are unmanaged by the Core Privileged Access Security Solution.
 Administrators also have the ability to filter any keystrokes or commands like SSH logging or HTTPS that are recorded throughout privileged connections to minimize unwanted audit records, thus reducing the number of audit records stored.